Hormonal Imbalance Is One Of The Major Acne

 balance is not enough.

-In a normal system, where
+In a normal

-therefore quickly removed and expelled from your
+anymore, are therefore quickly removed and expelled from

-body.
+your body.

 If these used

-hormones are not quickly expelled, your system becomes
+hormones are not quickly expelled, your system

-regulation pathways become chronically imbalanced,
+hormonal regulation pathways become chronically

-acne.
+full grown acne.

-What organ is responsible for
+What organ is

-them out of your body through the bowels and
+and expels them out of your body through the bowels and

 kidneys.

-Now, what happens if your liver is
+Now, what happens

-for some reason sluggish and congested with toxins?
-You
+if your liver is for some reason sluggish and congested

-and chronically imbalanced and you will suffer from acne
+become overwhelmed and chronically imbalanced and you

-regardless of how much Prostaglandins your body produces
+Prostaglandins your body produces to regulate

-to regulate hormones.
+hormones.

 Conclusion: by building a